Terms of Service

 2. Term and termination of the agreement

 2.1 Term of the agreement.
 These terms shall apply always, when the customer uses the service.
-The agreement remains in effect until further notice.

 2.4 Commencement of the contract period.
 If not otherwise agreed, the contract period shall commence on the day when a particular paid service is available for the customer.